iboumedien/ps-devops-docker-sample/README.md

 ## Overview

-This project is a framework that aims to implement both continuous integration and docker image creation.
+This project is a framework that aims to implement both continuous integration and docker image creation for Integration Server (with Process Engine)

 ## Architecture